 Motive, Witnesses, Fingerprints, Defendant's Statements

 Other times, they find a body, and the person is dead, and they don't know who did it.
 They are going to try to see if your defendant has a motive to do it.
-They're going to try and see if your defendant left any clues or evidence or fingerprints.
-Or are there any witnesses who see the defendant there?
+They're going to try and see if your defendant left any clues or evidence, or fingerprints.
+Or are there any witnesses who saw the defendant there?

-Did your defendant talk to somebody about killing another party?
+Did your defendant talk to anybody about killing another party?
 So, you can't just say the same thing in every murder case.

-It depends on how the murder occurred, who the suspects are, whether or not it's clear or not that a particular defendant actually is the one that killed the other party, or whether the argument is they're not the one who killed the other party.
+It depends on how the murder occurred, who the suspects are, whether or not it's clear or not that a particular defendant actually is the one who killed the other party, or whether the argument is that they're not the one who killed the other party.

-Once you have all this information, you can start talking about what a jury will look at and what evidence they'll need to convict a person, and that's one of the big things that I do.
+Once you have all this information, you can start discussing what a jury will consider and what evidence they'll need to convict a person, and that's one of the key aspects that I focus on.

 I sit down and meet with the client.
 I go over their story, and I love to have all the evidence at hand when I meet with the client.
 I love to have looked at all the video evidence, talked to the witnesses in the case, seen the police reports, and talked to the prosecutor about their theory of the murder.